vals-productions/sqlighter/README.md

 You can also use SQLighter independently on either of the platforms.

+SQLite database is your best choice for mobile platform development since it is part of both iOS and Android SDKs.

 # Table of content
 * [Overview] (https://github.com/vals-productions/sqlighter#overview)
 * [ORM] (https://github.com/vals-productions/sqlighter/blob/master/README.md#orm)